 - Extending your stay without notifying the property owner well in advance

-Step I: Notify the tenant
+Notify the tenant

 First and foremost, notify the tenant.
 Tell him why you have deemed it necessary to evict him before the expiration of the lease period.
 For the sake of fairness, you might have to give him an opportunity to respond to those accusations.

-Step II: Issue an Ultimatum
+Issue an ultimatum

 Now issue an ultimatum to the tenant.
 This is basically the timeline within which the tenant has to vacate your premises.
 Make it plain to you that the failure to adhere to the timeline may mean forceful eviction or law enforcement.

 Bring in the law enforcement

 In case the tenant does not willingly vacate the premise within the stipulated timeframe, you now have the leeway to invoke the law enforcement.
 Report the matter to the relevant law enforcement agency like the police, rent control tribunal, or housing department.

-NOT really!
-This agreement is subservient to and hence governed by the rules that are contained in the rental lease agreement.
+No, This agreement is subservient to and hence governed by the rules that are contained in the rental lease agreement.
 As such, any disputes will usually be sorted out under the framework spelled out by the former agreement.
 In the case of the need for forceful evictions though, the law enforcers will usually have to be brought in.